ucx

 Destroys the properties interface.

-static void cxPropertiesReset (CxProperties *prop)
+void cxPropertiesReset (CxProperties *prop)

 Destroys and re-initializes the properties interface.